rjwats/esp8266-react/README.md

 #### Persistence

-[SettingsPersistence.h](lib/framework/SettingsPersistence.h) allows you to save settings to the filesystem.
-SettingsPersistence automatically writes changes to the file system when settings are updated.
+[FSPersistence.h](lib/framework/FSPersistence.h) allows you to save settings to the filesystem.
+FSPersistence automatically writes changes to the file system when settings are updated.
 This feature can be disabled by calling `disableUpdateHandler()` if manual control of persistence is required.

 The code below demonstrates how to extend the LightSettingsService class to provide persistence: